There are many different ways to configure your inquiry letter. This is just one example.

 Professor of Higher Education

-[ATTACHMENTS: You may want to attach your project timetable, a brief summary of your methodology, etc. These attachments should be brief and should be limited to a total of several pages.]
+[ATTACHMENTS: You may want to attach your project timetable, a brief summary of your methodology, etc. These attachments should be brief and should be limited to as few pages as possible.]